Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-9/Reflections/unit_tests.md

 - I am having a difficult time remembering Jest syntax and how the tests actually work.
 The Jest framework is so streamlined it is difficult to understand what is actually happening under the hood.
 E.g. the expect() service must run the service, parse in specified values then check the return against a specified output.
 The more I play with the framework the more it makes sense however at a first glance it appeared unintuitive.

-# Testing React Componenst with Jest & React testing library:
+# Testing React Components with Jest & React testing library:

 ## Message renders correctly and onclick works as expected